sap-tutorials/Tutorials/tutorials/sac-embed-story/sac-embed-story.md

   The challenging part is how to handle the login screen of the identity provider assigned to your SAP Analytics Cloud system.
 A mandatory step is to authenticate the user on whose behalf the app wants to access the user's protected SAP Analytics Cloud content before the story data can be rendered in the `<iframe>` element.

-  SAP Analytics Cloud runs on SAP Cloud Platform which provides two different environments: Cloud Foundry and Neo.
-Neo is supported by SAP data centers and Cloud Foundry by data centers of SAP partner vendors like AWS.
-The user authorization UI workflow differs depending on the environment.
+  SAP Analytics Cloud runs on SAP Cloud Platform which provide the environment Cloud Foundry.
+Cloud Foundry is supported by data centers of SAP partner vendors like AWS.

-  **Neo environment (SAP data centers):**
-  If SAP Analytics Cloud runs in an `<iframe>` and redirects to an identity provider, this will happen in the same `<iframe>`.
-However, by default identity providers do not allow their content to be displayed in an `<iframe>` as a protection from clickjacking attacks.
-In this case user authentication screens are suppressed and it is not possible to authorize the app to access the protected SAP Analytics Cloud content.
-So, the flow of our application is broken.

-  There are two ways to enable the login to the identity provider:

-  1. To disable the clickjacking protection by adding the domain of your app to the list of trusted domains of your identity provider, which additionally requires admin rights for your identity provider.

-  2. To separate the user authentication from the rendering of the SAP Analytics Cloud story in the `<iframe>` and to create an active session with the SAP Analytics Cloud system prior to loading the story in the `<iframe>`.

-  The second option is implemented in this tutorial.

   **Cloud Foundry environment (non-SAP data centers):**
   The redirect to the identity provider happens not in the `<iframe>` but in a separate popup window, so clickjacking is not relevant.
 However, we want to avoid this interruption in the UI experience (separate browser window).
 In this scenario, we achieve a seamless experience again by separating the user authentication from the rendering of the SAP Analytics Cloud story in the `<iframe>`.